 BLACspace Cooperative is a hub for a thriving

-Black arts and culture ecosystem in Oakland.
+arts and culture ecosystem in Oakland.

-BLACspace is about building a sustainable, self-governed network of support for Black artists and organizations that moves beyond the traditional nonprofit model.
+BLACspace is about building a sustainable, self-governed network of support for artists and organizations that moves beyond the traditional nonprofit model.

 Openi, ‘Meeting of Mirrored Souls,’ January 22nd, 2012, Private Collection, 400 14th St. Oakland, CA, Featured in ‘The Discourse’ (2013).